FAQs 6 months - 4 years

 Back to top

-There are currently no indications for additional doses or booster doses for this age group.
-The primary course of 3 doses of Comirnaty® 3 micrograms (0.2ml) is the only recommendation for COVID-19 vaccination for children aged 6 months to 4 years.
+There are currently no indications for a third dose or booster doses in any age group.
+The primary course of 2 doses of Comirnaty® Omicron XBB.1.5 10 micrograms (0.2ml) (or one dose if a prior history of COVID-19 infection) is the only recommendation for COVID-19 vaccination for children aged 6 months to 4 years.

 Back to top